 Edit Content

-Spain Arrests Hezbollah Cell in Barcelona in Major Counterterrorism Breakthrough
+Spain Arrests Hezbollah Terror Cell in Barcelona, Strengthening Global Counterterrorism Efforts

 In a dramatic and critical development in the ongoing war against Iran’s global terror network, Spanish security forces arrested members of a Hezbollah cell operating out of Barcelona earlier today.
 The operation, coordinated with German intelligence agencies, targeted individuals linked to the Iranian-backed Lebanese terrorist group responsible for decades of violence across the Middle East—and increasingly, across Europe.